Ron Todd (footballer): VFL career

 Todd debuted for Collingwood in 1935 and joined Gordon Coventry in the forward line.
-For his first three seasons Todd played at centre half forward but moved into the goalsquare when Coventry retired at the end of 1937.
+For his first three seasons Todd played at centre half-forward but moved to full-forward when Coventry retired at the end of 1937.
 He had an immediate impact, kicking 102 goals in the 1938 home and away season before adding 18 more in the finals.
 In a game during that season against Carlton Todd kicked 11.5 yet ended up on the losing team.
 In another game, against Richmond, Todd kicked 7 goals and 12 points, as well as kicking out of bounds on the full five times.
 His season tally was the highest in the league and Todd again topped the league in 1939 VFL season, this time finishing with 121 goals.

 His 1939 finals total of 23 goals was not bettered until Gary Ablett kicked 27 in the 1989 series.
 In the last home-and-away round against Richmond Todd brought up his 300th career goal, his 73 games equalled Bob Pratt's record for fewest games required to reach the milestone.